 - FDE Decommission Full Disk Encryption: Prevents access to a device's encrypted data by decommissioning the device disk.
 You can temporarily decommission the drive, in which case encrypted data is recoverable with a HelpDesk file or Emergency Recovery Disk, or you can permanently decommission the disk by erasing it.
 This quick task is applicable only for ZENworks Full Disk Encryption. - FDE Enable Additive User Capturing: Enables one-time user capturing.
 After the device receives this task, the user capture occurs at the next reboot.
 Whichever user logs in at that reboot is added to the PBA.
 To avoid possible security breaches and ensure the correct user capture, coordinate with the intended user when initiating this task.
 This quick task is applicable only for ZENworks Full Disk Encryption. - FDE Force Device to Send ERI File to Server: Instructs the device to send its Emergency Recovery Information (ERI) file to the ZENworks Server.
 This file is required to recover any temporarily decommissioned disk.
 This quick task is applicable only for ZENworks Full Disk Encryption. - FDE Update PBA Password Settings: Updates an existing user's PBA password or adds a new user (and password) to the PBA.
-This quick task is applicable only for ZENworks Full Disk Encryption. - Inventory Scan: Initiates an inventory scan of the selected devices.
-For each device, the inventory scan uses the Scan Now settings defined for the device (device view > Settings tab > Inventory) to determine what information the scan collects. - Inventory Wizard: Sends the inventory data collection form to the selected devices.
+This quick task is applicable only for ZENworks Full Disk Encryption. - Inventory Scan: Initiates an inventory scan on the selected devices.
+Inventory scan collects inventory data such as updated list of discovered product and latest usage data.
+The latest inventory data will be uploaded as per the upload schedule set by the administrator. - For each device, the inventory scan uses the Scan Now settings defined for the device (device view > Settings tab > Inventory) to determine what information the scan collects. - Inventory Wizard: Sends the inventory data collection form to the selected devices.
 For each device, the Inventory Collection Wizard uses the data collection form defined for the device (device view > Settings tab > Inventory). - Install Bundle: Installs one or more bundles on the selected devices.
 This quick task is applicable only for ZENworks Configuration Management. - Launch Bundle: Launches one or more bundles on the selected devices.
 This quick task is applicable only for ZENworks Configuration Management.